gdalmaso96/PepperPotCheck/README.md

 Testing first run and then launch fit.

 -- 12.11.2022 --
 Need to check the current LL evaluation, might not be using the right interpolation class for cross profiles: check if it is always dumbly using 0 in data.datasets[run]['profileLL'][].
-In that case need to include a check on the length of the profile array
+In that case need to include a check on the length of the profile array -> fixed PlotBests method: wrong indexing to profiles